All Episodes

 You know, the other side, they just kind of sometimes do what they're told.

-Democrats, y'all thinking for yourselves.
+Democrats, y'all, thinking for yourselves.

-But it's time for us to make sure that we finish the job here.
+I like that in you, but it's time for us to make sure that we finish the job here.

 We are this close, and we've got to be unified.

-Obama is now suggesting that uh the Republican Party is a bunch of mind-numbered robots taking marching orders from me.
+Obama is now suggesting that the Republican Party is a bunch of mind-numbered robots taking marching orders from me.

 This is the 21-year-old playbook that they have used regarding me.